Skip to main content

 “They’ve helped keep me healthy enough over the last two decades that I graduated from college, led an adaptive ski program, competed in the Boston Marathon and the X Games, and I continue to work in the ski industry,” Erik says.

-Like 180 Medical’s founder Todd Brown, Erik is proof that finding the right catheter products can turn your quality of life around.
+Like 180 Medical’s founder, Todd Brown, Erik is proof that finding the right catheter products can turn your quality of life around.

-Over the years since Erik’s accident, he’s discovered which products work best for his unique needs.
 “180 Medical has been great to work with over the years,” Erik said.
 “They sent me samples when there are new catheters on the market.
 Because I’ve been doing this for 20 years, I’ve found what works for me, but it’s always good to be on the lookout for what’s new.”

 Request Free Samples